CodeandCoffeeCommunity/.github/profile/README.md

 - Developer Advocate - See below.
 We want everyone to do this.
 - Content - We need lots of it.
 Images, tweets, photos, videos, written(add it to our stories!), etc.
 - Quality Assurance - Ensure things work as expected and bugs are filed in issues.
-- Feedback - Issues with the venue.
+- Feedback - Issues and/or improvements.
 Incidents of people being inflammatory or harassing.
 Ensure these are bubbled up to organizers.

 ### Developer Advocacy Program